 - A trained and caring staff of health-care professionals provide these services.

 STD/HIV TestingUpper Missouri District Health Unit (UMDHU) promotes the early detection and treatment of sexually transmitted diseases including HIV.
-UMDHU offers confidential, reduced cost or free testing for several STDs.
-Noninvasive testing is available for Chlamydia and gonorrhea which are the most common STD’s diagnosed in the area.
+UMDHU offers confidential, reduced cost or free testing for several STDs including HIV, Chlamydia, Gonorrhea and Syphilis.
 Educational programs that include abstinence are available.

 Call your local public health unit to make an appointment.